Corporate Income Tax

 In determining whether a person is resident in Canada, Canadian concepts of residence generally apply.
 However, the application of the residence concepts is subject to the rules in effect in bilateral income tax treaties.

 A corporation will generally be resident in Canada if it has been incorporated in Canada.
 A corporation that has been incorporated in a foreign jurisdiction will be considered a Canadian resident if its central management is located in Canada.
-The central management and control of a corporation is generally located in the country in which essential decisions are made.
+The central management and control of a corporation is generally located in the country in which key business decisions are made.

 Canadian resident corporations are taxed federally on their worldwide income regardless of their geographic source.
 Due to Constitutional restrictions, the provinces and territories levy an income tax only on income earned in the province or territory.
 Income that is not earned in a province or territory is not subject to provincial or territorial income tax, but is subject to a higher rate of federal income tax.
 If a Canadian resident corporation earns income from a source outside Canada, it will generally be entitled to a tax credit, applicable to its otherwise payable Canadian corporate income tax, for some or all of the foreign tax paid.
 Canadian income tax imposed on non-resident corporations is restricted to Canadian-source income.